numpy/numpy/doc/source/user/how-to-verify-bug.rst

 *************************************************
-4. Check for fixes in the latest version of NumPy
+4. check for fixes in the latest version of NumPy
 *************************************************

 If the issue report for your bug has not yet been resolved, further action or